robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Despite all of these, Russia kept their position in the Ukraine war.
 Despite after elections Trump radically changed foreign policy, deeply changed the Biden administration, and cut down the US foreign aid program doomed to die from the propaganda and false fact-checking machines, the political heritage of the Biden administration in Europe and UK were still supporting Zelensky and his laundering machine war.

 [!INFO]
 On June 1, Ukraine launched drone attacks against strategic air bases across Russia.
-Ukrainian President Volodymyr Zelenskyy claimed that the strikes—dubbed Operation “Spider's Web”—damaged or destroyed 34 percent of Russia's strategic cruise missile–carrying bomber fleet.
+Ukrainian President Volodymyr Zelenskyy claimed that the strikes—dubbed Operation “Spider's Web”—damaged or destroyed 34 percent of Russia's strategic cruise missile–carrying bomber fleet. (report & analisys [here](#the-drones-attack-to-russia-nuclear-facilities))
 [/INFO]

 Thus, nothing changed until the Zelensky's best hit against Russia costed him the definitive loss of the war.
 Due to the fact these weapons are wether exposed instead of kept safely and hidden in hangars because a global non-nuclear proliferation thready.
 Which also implies that no any country should leverage this exposition for attacking these infrastructures which are by the thready doomed to disappear due to their aging.
 A reasonably smooth way to free the world from the self-mutual global nuclear destruction.